LCOS-Lethal-Company-Open-Source/LCOS-DinoNuggetScrap/README.md

 # LCOS-DinoNuggetScrap
-Mod that adds a Dino-Nugget scrap into the game
+A mod that adds a Dino-Nugget scrap into the game.
+Mod by @akkilin on github.
+Default icon by @lilujk on github.